miseEnPlace-i/lapr2/docs/SprintB/US10/US10_RegisterEmployee.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "USXX Create an user role" since at least an user role must exist to classify the employee being created.
+* There is a dependency to "USXX - Create an user role" since at least one user role must exist to classify the employee being created.

 ### 1.5 Input and Output Data